What You Don’t Know About Kidney Stones Can Hurt You

 Preventing kidney stones

-Drink water, drink water and then drink more water is the advice of Dr. Perry.
+Drink water, drink water and then drink more water is the advice of Dr. Jankowski.
 She suggested adding a lemon or lime slice to the water to increase the citric acid.
-To add some flavor to your drink, Perry suggested using Crystal Light.
+To add some flavor to your drink, Jankowski suggested using Crystal Light.
 She also advises not to take more than the recommended daily dose of vitamins C and D, limit the salt in your diet, and eat a balanced diet that is not too high in protein.

 Changing some of what you eat might not prevent all kidney stones, but for people who have a history of certain kinds of kidney stones some dietary changes may be beneficial.
-But Perry warned, everything is good in moderation.
+But Jankowski warned, everything is good in moderation.
 Adding certain foods and dietary supplements may also increase the risk of kidney stones if too much is consumed so discuss plans with your physician.
 She gives her patients the following dietary suggestions for preventing future kidney stones.

 Plan meals and snacks that are low in oxalate.
 Suggested foods include;

 Foods that are medium-high in oxalate, plan to eat only once in a while- these include;

 - Brown rice

 - English muffins